 - Lead generation means turning prospects into leads.

 - Inbound lead generation is the process of generating leads through actions initiated by potential customers.
 This is done through digital content, promotions and other (online) methods.

-Both inbound and outbound lead generation are important and useful.
-But in a world where trust in companies is often low and people don't appreciate 'hardcore' advertising methods, inbound lead generation is crucial to your success.
+Both inbound and outbound lead generation is important and useful.
+But in a world where trust in companies is often low and people don't care for "hard-hitting" advertising methods, inbound lead generation is critical to your success.
 It is the central online lever in expanding your own customer base or that of your customers.

 The most important point to understand is that inbound leads come to you willingly.
 We are no longer in an environment where you approach people with stands at trade fairs or speak to them with TV commercials.
 Instead, it's about creating an online environment where potential customers become leads of their own accord – or at least they think they do.